JuliaRegistries/TagBot/DEPLOYING.md

 Follow the prompts, accepting the default values when you can.

-- For "Real name", enter the name of your tag signer (althugh the value doesn't matter much).
+- For "Real name", enter the name of your tagger account.
-- For "Email address", enter the email address of your tag signer.
+- For "Email address", enter the email address of your tagger.
 - Leave "Comment" blank.
 - Proceed without a password (yes, this is not ideal).